assaabloy-ppi/salt-channel/files/spec-salt-channel-v2-draft1.md

     32  ServerEncKey.
         The public ephemeral encryption key of the server.
-        32 zero-value bytes are sent in case of an error.

     **** M2/Header ****

-    4b  MessageType.
+    4b  PacketType.
         Four bits that encodes an integer in range 0-15.
-        The integer value is 2 for this message.
+        The integer value is 2 for this type of packet.

     1b  NoSuchServer.
         Set to 1 if ServerSigKey was included in M1 but a server with such a